 1. Foot Soak

 Soaking feet in water mixed with essential oils and other kitchen-base cleaning and antibacterial agents has proven to be a very beneficial stinky feet remedy.
 It helps in getting rid of the moisture buildup between the toes, resulting in better smelling feet.
 The agents that are beneficial as a part of a foot soak are vinegar (apple cider or white), lemon juice, Epsom salts, baking soda and tea tree oil.
 Using one or a combination of these items mixed with warm water makes a great foot soak when it comes to neutralising the odour from stinky feet.
+It is also an excellent home remedy for cracked heels.

 Tip: Using vinegar as a foot odour cure should be avoided if you have cuts or blisters as it can cause skin irritation.